 This is one of the main reasons top builders are adopting automated progress tracking tools.
 By maintaining a closer watch on work as it is completed, GCs are able to avoid the costly errors and oversights that are all-too-common and costly.

 A Coordination Meeting (Source)

 For owners, GCs, and subcontractors, airtight progress tracking is a gift that keeps on giving.
-It makes everyone’s job

-    easier and leads to better outcomes.
-It also is an acknowledgement that humans are good at some things and computers are

-    good at other things.
+It makes everyone’s job easier and leads to better outcomes.
+It also is an acknowledgment that humans are good at some things and computers are good at other things.
 Combining the power of both gives teams the tools they need to be successful.

-    With automated progress tracking, builders can do what they do best, while maintaining the confidence that they’re

-    operating efficiently and with the highest degree of accuracy.
+With automated progress tracking, builders can do what they do best while maintaining the confidence that they’re operating efficiently and with the highest degree of accuracy.

-    If you’re interested in learning how OpenSpace helps with automated progress tracking for all kinds of builders, reach

-    out and talk to our team today.
+If you’re interested in learning how OpenSpace helps with automated progress tracking for all kinds of builders, reach out and talk to our team today.